tonethar/IGME-330-Master/notes/demo-canvas-image-data.md

-# Canvas Image Data Demo
+# Sprites & Canvas Image Data Demo

 ## I. Overview
 - Here we will: